SIT-kite/kite-app/I18N_PROTOCOL.md

 response = i18n.no;
 ```

-You can also add, remove, modify or even support a new language in the [l10n](lib/l10n) folder.
+You can also add, remove, modify or even support a new language in the [l10n](l10n) folder.

-The [app_en.arb](lib/l10n/app_en.arb) is the template language, which means any structural change will affect other
+The [app_en.arb](l10n/app_en.arb) is the template localization, hereinafter referred to as `template`,
-languages.
+which means any structural change will affect other languages.

 More readings:
 [A Guide to Flutter Localization](https://phrase.com/blog/posts/flutter-localization/),